nilpunch/massive-ecs/README.md

-# massive - Sparse Set, featuring rollbacks
+# massive - sparse set, featuring rollbacks

+> [!NOTE]
+> ECS included!

-Made for a fast paced online multiplayer games with prediction-rollback netcode.
+Made for competitive and fast paced online multiplayer games with prediction-rollback netcode.

-This is a **library**, not a framework.
+This is **a library**, not a framework.
 Thus, it doesn't try to take control of the user codebase or the main game loop.

-ECS extension will be available soon.

-# Samples
+## Samples

-## Shooter
+### Shooter

 Over 1000 bullets resimulating 120 frames per one frame at 60 FPS simulation.